jhap1982/giveituruguay/2016/2016-09-04 - O2 Arena, Prague, Czech Republic/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-Can't Stop
+2. Can't Stop
-Suck My Kiss
+3. Suck My Kiss
-Scar Tissue
+4. Scar Tissue
-Dark Necessities
+5. Dark Necessities
-Parallel Universe
+6. Parallel Universe
-Nobody Weird Like Me
+7. Nobody Weird Like Me
-Snow ((Hey Oh))
+8. Snow ((Hey Oh))
-Go Robot
+9. Go Robot
-Californication
+10. Californication
-What Is Soul? jam
+11. What Is Soul? jam
-Factory of Faith
+12. Factory of Faith
-Goodbye Angels
+13. Goodbye Angels
-This Is Where I Belong part of JOSH
+14. This Is Where I Belong part of JOSH
-Under the Bridge
+15. Under the Bridge
-Sick Love
+16. Sick Love
-By the Way
+17. By the Way
-Jam
+18. Jam
-ENCORE BREAK
+<br> ENCORE BREAK
-Dreams of a Samurai
+19. Dreams of a Samurai
-Give It Away
+20. Give It Away

 ## Notes